bitwiseshiftleft/compressed_map/README.md

 This research-grade library aims to implement space-efficient static functions, with a performance profile suitable for evolutions of [CRLite](https://blog.mozilla.org/security/2020/01/09/crlite-part-2-end-to-end-design/).
 Of course, it's probably applicable to other domains.

 Written by Mike Hamburg.  © 2020-2021 Rambus Inc, MIT licensed.
+This library incorporates public-domain SipHash code by Jean-Philippe Aumasson and Daniel J. Bernstein; and code based on public-domain Murmur3 code by Peter Scott.

 This is a research-grade implementation.
 Don't deploy it in production.
 Also I'm just a cryptographer moonlighting as a data structures researcher.
 It's entirely likely that someone will make a better filter next year.